Forms on Berkovich spaces based on harmonic tropicalizations: Introduction

 It turns out that the key property of the smooth tropicalization maps used in~\cite{CLD} is that tropical varietes are balanced outside the image of the boundary; this is more or less equivalent to the formula of Stokes.
 It is now crucial to extend this to harmonic tropicalizations.

 \begin{thm} Let $h\colon W \to \R^n$ be a harmonic tropicalization on a compact strictly analytic subdomain $W$ of $X$ of pure dimension $d$.
-Then the canonical tropical weights satisfy the balancing condition in every $(d-1)$-dimensional face of $\Trop_h(W)$ not contained in $h(\partial W)$. \end{thm}
+Then the canonical tropical weights satisfy the balancing condition in every $(d-1)$-dimensional face of $\Trop_h(W)$ not contained in $h({S_h(W)_d\cap}\partial W)$. \end{thm}

 The balancing condition will be explained in Section~\ref{section: balancing condition}, and Theorem~\ref{intro: canonical tropical weights} will be proven in Theorem~\ref{thm balancing} by first showing a local version for a germ $(X,x)$ at $x \in X$.
 The balancing theorem generalizes the well-known fact from tropical geometry that tropical varieties of closed subschemes of a split torus over $K$ are balanced.
 Note that if $W=X$ is algebraic, no boundary $\partial W$ occurs.
 Theorem~\ref{intro: canonical tropical weights} is also a generalization of \cite[Theorem~3.6.1]{CLD}, where the statement is shown for smooth tropicalization maps.
 We use this to show first a local version for smooth germs of tropicalization maps, then we will use that every harmonic tropicalization is locally covered by a smooth tropicalization map, and finally we will employ a trick with the graph to descend the balancing condition.
 Here, Theorem~\ref{semipositive and psh} and the tropical Poincar\'e--Lelong formula are applied.
-As a consequence of the balancing condition in Theorem~\ref{intro: canonical tropical weights}, we easily deduce the maximum principle for harmonic functions.